binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Serverless

 Many of the gains that attract people to the serverless paradigm are imbalanced by the extra complexities that require understanding in order to secure the integration of the components.
-There is a real danger that developers will fail to understand and implement all the security countermeasures required to achieve a similar security stand point they enjoyed when having their components in a less distributed and running in long-lived processes.
+There is a real danger that developers will fail to understand and implement all the security countermeasures required to achieve a similar security stand point they enjoyed when having their components in a less distributed manner and running in long-lived processes.

 #### Functions